jeremynoesen/homebridge-dyson-bp01/README.md

 ## Building
 You can build the project by doing the following:
-1. Clone or download this repository.
+- Clone or download this repository.
-2. run `npm run build` in the folder of the repository through the Homebridge terminal.
+- run `npm run build` in the folder of the repository through the Homebridge terminal.

 ## Installation
-There are three ways to install this plugin:
+There are multiple ways to install this plugin:

-1. Search for `homebridge-dyson-bp01` on the Homebridge plugins page, then click `Install` on this plugin.
+- Search for `homebridge-dyson-bp01` on the Homebridge plugins page, then click `Install` on this plugin.
+- Run `hb-service add homebridge-dyson-bp01` through the Homebridge terminal.
-2. Run `npm install homebridge-dyson-bp01` through the Homebridge terminal.
+- Run `npm install homebridge-dyson-bp01` through the Homebridge terminal.
-3. If you manually built the project, run `npm install` through the Homebridge terminal.
+- If you manually built the project, run `npm install path/to/project` through the Homebridge terminal.

 After any of these, restart Homebridge.